African American Queen of the Road

 Bessie told everyone she'd been born in Kingston, Jamaica, that she was brought to New England by her biological father, abandoned there, and then adopted by whites.
 Yet Bessie was born in the southeastern region of the United States to mixed-race parents and it was she who left.
 However, when Bessie gave me the gift of her life story, she asked me not to write about certain sensitive things until well after her death.
 I have respected Bessie's wishes.

 I held fast to that promise in 2018 when a major international newspaper featured Bessie in a new series of obituaries, meant to pay belated respects to notable yet overlooked women of color.
 The paper asked me to reminisce about Bessie and I did.
 However, I would not discuss the sensitive matters she had confided to me.
 I explained that the gray areas of Bessie's early life need to be handled with the nuance and context that only my long-form biography will allow.
 Surprisingly, the resulting obituary left no room on the canvas for the unfinished parts of Bessie's portrait to which I had alluded.
-Rather, the obituary dubbed the gray areas "untruths" and web encylcopedias repeated it.
-For now, I'll only say this: Everyone will just have to wait for the biography.
+Rather, the obituary simply dubbed the gray areas "untruths" and web encylcopedias repeated it.
+For now, I'll only say this: Everyone will just have to wait for my definitive biography.

 © Copyright-protected material